 BRAZOS VALLEY COMMUNITY ACTION AGENCY:BVCAA’s Energy and Housing Services assist eligible households through a variety of programs including: Comprehensive Energy Assistance Program (CEAP), Weatherization, Appliance Replacement Program, and Crisis Program providing assistance with utility bills for eligible families.

-: Tenants are entitled to safe and decent housing.
+CODE ENFORCEMENT: Tenants are entitled to safe and decent housing.
 A tenant occupied building is required by law to provide essential services.
-Learn more or report a condition
+Learn more or report a condition.

 2-1-1: Dial 2-1-1 on your phone to connect to an operator that will help find services you are looking for including: child care, clothing or food, housing assistance/shelters/transportation, financial assistance and employment services and mental health services.

 The City of College Station is committed to affirmatively further fair housing within its jurisdiction.
 Toward that end, we urge all housing providers – owners, agents, lender, buildings, landlords, advertisers, and housing organizations of all types to keep fair housing issues in mind when dealing with your clients, customers, and the public.
 Learn more.